Anyass3/aQuery/README.md

-.css('width','100%',true) //to set it as important .css(['margin-top','height','display']) //to get those values .css({width:"100%",display:"flex !important"})// to set it .hasClass(cls,{someClass=false,someEl=false}) # default
+.css('width','100%',true) //to set it as important .css(['margin-top','height','display']) //to get those values .css({width:"100%",display:"flex !important"})// to set it
-        eg: .hasClass('d-none') // checking a single class .hasClass(['class1','class1'],{someClass=false,someEl=false})
-                someEl will be useful if you queried many elements in an instance od Aq if false returns true only if all the elements have the class else returns true if atleast an element has the class someClass is a similar logic like someEl
 ```
 ### to add a new element or new query to a query or any instance of Aq
 ```